himanshunaidu/data512_project/README.md

 #### WildLand Fire Data

 The cleaned and organized wildfire data used in this project was provided by the [Combined wildland fire datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
 The final geospatial dataset contains both a raw, merged dataset with duplicates and a "combined" dataset that is duplicate-free.
 This combined dataset includes both wildfires and prescribed fires from the mid-1800s to 2021, compiled from 40 original wildfire datasets.
 For analysis, we will use only the combined dataset located at [./data/Fire_Feature/Fire_Feature_Data.gdb](data/Fire_Feature/Fire_Feature_Data.gdb).
-Due to its large size, this file is not tracked on Git and is therefore unavailable in this repository.
+Due to its large size, this file is not tracked on Git and is therefore unavailable in this repository (instructions for inserting the file correctly have been given in [Data Setup](#data-setup)).

 Out of the 28 attributes present for each wildland fire in the geodatabase file, we utilize the following variables to get the relevant details:
 - `USGS_Assigned_ID`: A unique ID for each wildland fire.